ericsonga/APCSAReview/_sources/Array2dBasics/grayImageA.rst

    :answer_c: nested while loop
    :correct: b
    :feedback_a: This is a two-dimensional array so you would need a nested for-each loop.
-   :feedback_b: For a two-dimensional array you need a nested for loop.
+   :feedback_b: For a two-dimensional array you can use a nested for loop or you could also use a nested for-each loop.
    :feedback_c: You could use a nested while loop, but since you know the numbers of rows and columns a nested for loop is usually better since with a while loop you could forget to increment the row or column index.

    Which loop should you use to solve this problem?